elbakerino/mustard-ui/README.md

 [![npm](https://img.shields.io/npm/v/mustard-ui.svg)](https://www.npmjs.com/package/mustard-ui)
 [![npm](https://img.shields.io/npm/l/mustard-ui.svg)](https://www.npmjs.com/package/mustard-ui)

+## This Fork

+This is a fork from mustard-ui which adds class-name selectors and a few extra components to mustard.

+Optimized for usage as the whole styling for AMP Pages. (target)

+See [README_FORK](./README_FORK.md) for the differences.

 ## Getting Started
 Mustard UI is currently in release v1.0.
 Try it out today and help us fine tune the look and feel for future versions!